 - 9.1.
-On 7th of October, 2020 the contents of this report and the documentation was supported by the Executive Officers Group. - 9.2.
-A report and the relevant documents have been circulated to all partner organisations.
-The covering report and appendices will be presented to all six local authority Scrutiny, Cabinet and Council Meetings. - 9.3.
-A report and the relevant documents will be presented to the NWEAB on 23rd October, 2020.
+A report and the relevant documents have been circulated for approval by all partners.
+A covering report and appendices will be presented to all six Local Authority Scrutiny, Cabinet and Full Council meetings. - 9.2.
+On 5 November 2020, the contents of this report by Gwynedd Council Education and Economy Scrutiny Committee. - 9.3.
+A report and the relevant documents were presented to the NWEAB on 23rd October, 2020.
 Please find a copy of the Covering Report in Appendix 8 and the complete documentation is available HERE.